-Mystic is famous for its great food.
-Carefully planned menus appeal to the appetites of healthy growing girls.
-Meals are served family style; one or two counselors sit at each table along with six or seven campers of varying ages.
-The campers' assigned seating changes each week.
-With this arrangement, the girls have the opportunity to meet more of their fellow campers, while counselors are able to supervise the distribution of food and give helpful tips on table manners.
+Mystic is famous for its great Menus are carefully planned to appeal to the appretites of healthy growing girls.
+Meals are served family style, with one or two counselors at each table along with six or seven campers of varying ages.
+Counselors are able to supervise the tables, make sure campers are getting enough to eat and drink, and give helpful tips on table manners.
+The campers' assigned seating changes each week, which gives them the opportunity to meet more of their fellow campers.

 Well-balanced meals are served to campers and counselors three times a day.
-They frequently include home made bread right out of the oven.
-Fresh fruit is always available, and assorted flavors of Blue Bell ice cream are served every day at lunch.
-Campers also enjoy frequent outdoor cookouts.
-"Heaven Can Wait" "Heaven Can Wait," the infirmary, includes a reception area, clinic, and isolation room.
+Most everything is made from scratch using fresh ingredients.
+Fresh fruit it always available, and assorted flavors of Blue Bell ice cream are served every day at lunch.
+Campers also enjoy frequent outdoor buffets and cookouts.

+vaccinations, as well

+as a medical release

+"Heaven Can Wait"

+"Heaven Can Wait," the infirmary, includes a reception area, clinic, and isolation room.
 Campers' medications are carefully administered by the Mystic nursing staff.
 In case of illness or injury, campers are treated at camp unless the infirmary staff, consisting of trained RN nurses, believes the camper needs more expert care.
-In that instance, campers are taken to Peterson Regional Medical Center in Kerrville.
+In that instance, campers are taken to Peterson Regional Medical

+medical, physical or other difficulties their daughters may have.
+Center in Kerrville.
 Mystic cannot assume responsibility for personal injury, losses and other emergencies beyond our control.
 A health form must be filled out by every camper's family physician prior to the opening of camp.
-Current vaccinations, as well as a medical release signed by the camper's parents, are required.
-It is also requested that parents write the directors concerning any medical, physical or other difficulties their daughters may have.
+Current